· · ·

 Add remaining milk mixture to flour, mixing in to make a dough.

 • Tear off a piece of parchment paper (12×15″) and lightly flour.
 Roll dough into a 12×10″ rectangle.
 Sprinkle black currants evenly over one half of the dough.
-Place the other half of the dough onto the top of the dried fruit.
+Place the other half of the dough on top of the dried fruit.

 • With a lightly floured rolling pin, roll out the dough once more, to a 15×8″ rectangle.
 It will resemble the thickness of a pie crust.